Skip to main content

 Developers should prefer Deep Linking over Universal Linking.

-In the case of Universal Linking, the user may be redirected to the browser, which may not be the desired behavior.
-Deep Linking ensures that the user is redirected to the app, providing a seamless experience.
+Universal Linking may redirect the user to a browser, which might not provide the intended user experience.
+Deep Linking ensures the user is taken directly to the app.

 Connection Flow